Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Introduction

 \section{Introduction}

-People have rediscover the photon interference since the Hanbury Brown–Twiss (HBT) effect was discovered in 1956~\cite{Hanbury1956Correlation,Hanbury1956A}.
-The intensity correlation was adopted in the experimental detection strategy.
-Until then, the conventional wisdom hold that the intensity detection inevitably discards the phase information leading to precluding the phenomenon of photon interference~\cite{Silva2013Theconcept,Max2013Principles}.
-However, the HBT effect breaks this inherent understanding and pushes a new concept, i.e., multi-photon interference, to researchers~\cite{Scully1997Quantum,Rodney2000TheQuantum,Shih2020AnIntroduction}.
-According to the two-photon interference theory, the probability of discovering two photons at the same position in the thermal field will be twice than that at different position~\cite{Scully1997Quantum}, so the HBT effect is known as the photon bunching effect.
-However, comparing with the microscopic explanation, the macroscopic ones is that the auto-correlation of light intensity is inherently exceed the cross-correlation between different detected points in the detection plane with intensity fluctuations of thermal speckle~\cite{Goodman2007Speckle}.
-According to statistical theory, the probability density function (PDF) of light intensity of thermal speckle follows a negative exponential distribution~\cite{Goodman1976Some}, so the second-order auto-correlation result is twice than that of cross-correlation ones.
+The Hanbury Brown--Twiss (HBT) effect was first observed in 1956 during the development of stellar intensity interferometry~\cite{Hanbury1956Correlation,Hanbury1956A}.
+This seminal work introduced the fundamental concept of multi-photon interference to the scientific community~\cite{Scully1997Quantum,Rodney2000TheQuantum,Shih2020AnIntroduction}.
+From a microscopic perspective, the joint detection probability of two photons at the same spatial position in a thermal field is double that of detecting them at distinct positions~\cite{Scully1997Quantum}, a phenomenon widely known as photon bunching.
+Macroscopically, this effect arises because the intensity auto-correlation inherently exceeds the cross-correlation between distinct points in the detection plane, driven by the intensity fluctuations characteristic of thermal speckle~\cite{Goodman2007Speckle}.
+According to statistical optics, the probability density function (PDF) of the light intensity for thermal speckle follows a negative exponential distribution~\cite{Goodman1976Some}.
+Therefore, the second-order auto-correlation at zero delay, $g^{(2)}(0)$, is exactly twice that of the corresponding cross-correlation.